were/Halide-SDSoC/README.md

     % make hls   # see the result of cosim and export_design

 After typing `make type`, besides `test.exe`, there are 8 more files generated:
-  * cpu.{h/cpp}: The CPU C++ code.
+  * `cpu.{h/cpp}`: The CPU C++ code.
 The baseline design.
-  * top.{h/cpp}: The software function which invokes FPGA.
+  * `top.{h/cpp}`: The software function which invokes FPGA.
 I apologize that the name of the software function is confusing.
-  * offload.{h/cpp}: Hardware function deployed on FPGA.
+  * `offload.{h/cpp}`: Hardware function deployed on FPGA.
-  * gen.{hls/cpu}.log: The compiling log of both target.
+  * `gen.{hls/cpu}.log`: The compiling log of both target.

-In the root directory, you may use the following command to compile runtime library for sdsoc *This is untested on our server.
+In the root directory, you may use the following command to compile runtime library for sdsoc:
+*(This is untested on our server.
 Becasue some unknown error, this command cannot be run properly on the server.
-What we do is to compile Halide locally so that we can generate runtime locally.
-At last scp it to the server.
-If you can run it properly, tell me your settings of LLVM. *
+What we did is to compile Halide locally and run it locally.
+At last, we scp it to the server.
+If you can run it properly, tell me your settings of LLVM.)*

     % make enable_sdsoc

-After this is done, with `cpu.{cpp/h}`, `top.{cpp/h}`, and `offload.{cpp/h}` in the directory, you may go to `sdsoc_build` directory and type `make all` to get FPGA deployment, it may take a while to finish.
+After this is done, with `cpu.{cpp/h}`, `top.{cpp/h}`, and `offload.{cpp/h}` in the directory, you may go to `sdsoc_build` directory and type `make all` to get FPGA deployment, which may take a while to finish.

 Original Halide README
 ======================